Overview

 236L/M/H

 The backbone of 16's strike/throw mixup.
 An unreactable command grab at 16F of startup, but also because it's so fast, you'll need to delay cancel into this in order to tick throw.
 Delay frame trap with M buttons vs delay 236L is 16's main blockstring.
-On hit, puts the opponent down into a sliding knockdown, and can only be extended further with Supers.
+On hit, puts the opponent into a sliding knockdown, and can only be extended further through the use of Supers.

 Also acts as a combo ender that gives a good chunk of meter.
 Smash j.2H can combo into 236L anywhere on screen, and [DR] > 236L works in the corner.